the-frey/moneybot/README.md

 # use

+First, make sure Influx is running.

-For an example of backtesting.
+For an example of backtesting,

     python3 backtest.py